-- NOTE: Before removing the strainer, be sure you have a new strainer gasket.
+NOTE: Before removing the strainer, be sure you have a new strainer gasket.
 The old strainer gasket will be damaged during removal of the strainer, and if it is installed with the strainer, leakage will occur.
 It is recommended that three gaskets be kept in supply at all times.
-This will cover a years maintenance and one for emergency maintenance. - 2.
-Place a suitable container under the strainer (Figure 5-41).
-Remove the strainer and gasket and drain the oil into the container.
-Discard the gasket. - 3.
-Place the container under the drain plug and remove the drain plug (Figure 5-42).
+This will cover a years maintenance and one for emergency maintenance.

+Place the container under the drain plug and remove the drain plug Figure 5-55.
 Drain any oil left in the transmission into the container.
 Install the drain plug.

 - 4. Clean the strainer in a suitable solvent. - 5.
-Install the cleaned strainer and new gasket.
-Tighten the strainer mounting bolts to a torque of 10 Nm (7.4 lb-ft). - 6.
-Remove the transmission oil filter by unscrewing it from the transmission housing (Figure 5-43).
+Install the cleaned strainer and a new gasket.
+Tighten the strainer mounting bolts, refer to Fasteners and Torque Values on page 1-12.

+- 6. Remove the transmission oil filter by unscrewing it from the filter head Figure 5-56.
 Properly discard the filter. - 7.
-Coat the seal of the new filter with clean transmission oil. - 8.
-Screw on the transmission filter until it touches the filter head.
-Then, turn the filter another 3/4 of a turn minimum to seat the seal.
+Coat the seal of the new filter with clean transmission oil. - Screw on the transmission filter until it touches the filter head.
+Then, turn the filter another 3/4 of a turn to seat the seal. - 9.
+Fill the transmission with Mobil ATF 210 transmission fluid to the full mark on the dipstick (approximately 15.1 liters [4 gallons]).

-- FIGURE 5-43 - 9.
-Fill the transmission with Mobil ATF 210, or equivalent, transmission fluid to the upper mark on the dipstick (approximately 13 liters [3.43 gallons]). - 10.
-Start the engine and let it run at idle speed for a period not exceeding five minutes.
+- 10. Start the engine and let it run at idle speed for approximately five minutes.
 This allows the oil to fill the transmission filter, torque converter and hoses. - 11.
 Stop the engine, wait approximately one minute and then check oil level.
-If low, add oil to the upper mark on the transmission dipstick.
+If low, add oil to the full mark on the transmission dipstick.
 DO NOT OVERFILL.